-- 2 infants were located in private residences (one hidden under a bathroom sink and one left in a toilet). - 3 infants were found in dumpsters (one child survived) - 2 infants were discovered at recycling centers.
-(It should be noted that one of these infants was known to have been born in a K-Mart bathroom and left in a trash can at the store.) - 1 infant was found in a paper bag in a hospital parking lot (this child survived) - 1 infant was found hidden in bushes (this child survived) - 1 infant was found in a diaper box on a residential doorstep (this child survived) - 1 infant was buried in a vacant field. - 1 infant washed ashore in a plastic bag.
+2 infants were located in private residences (one hidden under a bathroom sink a n d one left in a toilet).

+3 infants were found in dumpsters (one child survived).

+2 infants were discovered at recycling centers.
+(It should be noted that one of these infants was known to have been born in a K-Mart bathroom and left in a trash can at the store).

+1 infant was found in a paper bag in a hospital parking lot (this child survived).

+1 infant was found hidden in bushes (this child survived).

+1 infant was found in a diaper box on a residential doorstep (this child survived).

+1 infant was buried in a vacant field.

+1 infant washed ashore in a plastic bag.

-- 4 infants were located in private residences (one in a suitcase, one hidden in a closet, one on front porch steps, and one found in the back yard) (child found on front porch steps was well wrapped and survived) - 2 infants were found in dumpsters - 1 infant was found in the ocean - 1 infant was found at the entrance of a church
+4 infants were located in private residences (one in a suitcase, one hidden in a closet, one on front porch steps, and one found in the back yard) (child found on front porch steps was well wrapped and survived).

+2 infants were found in dumpsters.

+1 infant was found in the ocean.

+1 infant was found at the entrance of a church.

-- 4 infants were located in private residences (one under a bed, one in an apartment crawl space, on in a front yard, and one on back steps) (child found in front yard was wrapped in towels and survived) - 4 infants were found in dumpsters
+4 infants were located in private residences (one under a bed, one in an apartment crawl space, on in a front yard, and one on back steps) (child found in front yard was wrapped in towels and survived).

+4 infants were found in dumpsters.

-- 1 infant was found in the street in front of a church - 1 infant was found in a dumpster - 1 infant was found on the ground in front of a dumpster - 1 infant was taken to a fire station
+1 infant was found in the street in front of a church.

+1 infant was found in a dumpster.

+1 infant was found on the ground in front of a dumpster.

+1 infant died at home, and was taken to a fire station.

-- 3 infants were found in a private residence (one in a closet in a shoebox, one in a bath tub and one in an undisclosed location) - 2 infants were found in a parking structure - 1 infant was found next to railroad tracks - 1 infant was found in a dumpster - 1 infant was found in a trashcan outside a private residence
+3 infants were found in a private residence (one in a closet in a shoebox, one in a bath tub and one in an undisclosed location).

+2 infants were found in a parking structure.

+1 infant was found next to railroad tracks.